dortania/OpenCore-Install-Guide/extras/acpi.md

    * DSDT can be found in `EFI/CLOVER/ACPI/origin`, the folder **must** exist before dumping

 * [`acpidump.efi`](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/tree/master/extra-files/acpidump.efi.zip)
-   * Add this to `EFI/OC/Tools` and in your config under `Misc -> Tools` with the argument: `-b -n DSDT -z` and select this option in Opencore's picker.
+   * Add this to `EFI/OC/Tools` and in your config under `Misc -> Tools` with the argument: `-b -n DSDT -z` and select this option in OpenCore's picker.
 Rename the DSDT.dat to DSDT.aml.
 Tool is provided by [acpica](https://github.com/acpica/acpica/tree/master/source/tools/acpidump)

-If OpenCore is having issues running acpidump, you can call it from the shell with OpenCoreShell(reminder to add to both `EFI/OC/Tools` and in your config under `Misc -> Tools` ):
+If OpenCore is having issues running acpidump, you can call it from the shell with [OpenCoreShell](https://github.com/acidanthera/OpenCoreShell/releases)(reminder to add to both `EFI/OC/Tools` and in your config under `Misc -> Tools` ):

 ```
 shell> fs0: //replace with proper drive